-The CA maintains its archives for a minimum period of fifteen (15) years provided that the technology at the time allows this.
-The documentation to be kept includes public key certificates issued to Signatories and proprietary public key certificates.
+The CA, in compliance with the provisions of article 20 f) of the LFE 59/2003, shall keep its files for a minimum period of fifteen (15) years, as long as the technology allows it.
+The documentation to be kept includes the public key certificates issued to its subscribers and its own public key certificates.